zl90/CMU-15-213/README.md

 speed limit, which constitutes 1,500 km of the trip.
 Your truck can travel at 150 km/hr.
 What will be your speedup for the trip?
 ```
-Answer: Using Ahmdahl's law we can compute the speedup with the formula `S=1(1-a)+a/k` where `a` is the fraction of the original time that we are speeding up, and `k` is the performance factor that we are achieving.
+Answer: Using Ahmdahl's law we can compute the speedup with the formula `S=1/((1-a)+a/k)` where `a` is the fraction of the original time that we are speeding up, and `k` is the performance factor that we are achieving.
 In this case, `a = 1500/2500 = 0.6` and `k = 150/100`.
-So the speedup is `S = 0.4+0.6/1.5 = 0.8`.
+So the speedup is `S = 1/(0.4+0.6/1.5) = 1.25`.
 So we can complete the trip in 80% of the original time.

+Another way this can be solved is by computing the original time and dividing it by the new time.
+Original time is 25 hours (2500km at 100km/h), new time is 20 hours (1000km at 100km/h + 1500km at 150km/h).
+The speedup will be `S = 25 / 20 = 1.25`.